Our Team

 Ko Kawakawa te moana

-Ko Waikawa te marae
+Ko Waikawa te mare

 Ko Michelle toku ingoa

-Youth work wasn’t something I had ever imagined myself doing.
-Until I came across a role in a YJ residence close to home & applied, out of curiosity, by the end of day one, I knew I had found my passion.
+I came across a role in a YJ residence close to home & applied, out of curiosity, by the end of day one, I knew I had found my passion.

 Now 14 years on, I’ve built deep knowledge across the youth justice sector, with experience in child protection, mental health, trauma-informed practice, substance use & a wide range of disabilities impacting today’s rangatahi